Showing the single result

-Lela Gutierrez and Van Gutierrez began making polychrome pottery in the early 1930's.
-There had been a tradition of making polychrome work at the Pueblo, but few potters continued to paint in this style and it was quickly overtaken by the popularity of the black-on-black pottery.
-Lela would make the pottery and Van would paint the designs using native clay slips.
-Lela and Van's pottery have influence potters to this day, including descendant Jason Garcia, who continues in a similar style of polychrome pottery, updated for the new century.
+Lela Gutierrez & Van Gutierrez began making polychrome pottery in the early 1930s.
+There had been a tradition of doing polychrome work at the Pueblo, but few potters continued to paint in this style, and the popularity of the black-on-black pottery quickly overtook it.
+Lela would make the pottery, and Van would paint the designs using native clay slips.
+Lela and Van's pottery have influenced potters to this day, including descendant Jason Garcia, who continues in a similar polychrome pottery style, updated for the new century.
 Lela and Van's work can be found in museums nationwide.

 UPDATED NOTE: We have corrected the birth year for Van Gutierrez to 1885 from further research through both SS and Census dates.